-33. 6: Comply or explain Chair A.3.1 The chairperson should, on appointment by the council of governors, meet the independence criteria set out in B.1.1.
-A chief executive should not go on to be the chairperson of the same NHS Foundation Trust.
-Complia nt.
-I 34.
-6: Comply or explain Board A.4.1 In consultation with the council of governors, the board should appoint one of the independent non-executive directors to be the senior independent director.
-Complia nt.
-In consultation with the council of gov ernors, the board a appointed Gary Needle as senior independent director in October 2019.
-35. 6: Comply or explain Board A.4.2 The chairperson should hold meetings with the non-executive directors without the executives present.
-Complia nt.
-The chair has met with the non-execu itive directors on alternate weeks throughout 2021/22.
+Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 34.
+6: Comply or explain Board A.4.1 In consultation with the council of governors, the board should appoint one of the independent non-executive directors to be the senior independent director. npliant.
+In consultation ctor in October 2019 cil of governors, the board appointed Gary Needle as senior independent 35.
+6: Comply or explain Board A.4.2 The chairperson should hold meetings with the non-executive directors without the executives present.
+Com Compliant.
+The chair has met with the non-executive directors on alternate weeks throughout 2021/22.
 36. 6: Comply or explain Board A.4.3 Where directors have concerns that cannot be resolved about the running of the NHS Foundation Trust or a proposed action, they should ensure that their concerns are recorded in the board minutes.
-Not app licable in 2021/22.
+Not applicable in 2021/2 22.
 37. 6: Comply or explain Council of governors A.5.1 The council of governors should meet sufficiently regularly to discharge its duties.
-Complia nt.
-38. 6: Comply or explain Council of governors A.5.2 The council of governors should not be so large as to be unwieldy. - nt: The council of gov hed by paragraph 14 o - rs, three staff members and three stakeholder representatives, as 39.
-6: Comply or explain Council of governors A.5.4 The roles and responsibilities of the council of governors should be set out in a written document.

-40. 6: Comply or explain Council of governors A.5.5 The chairperson is responsible for leadership of both the board and the council of governors but the governors also have a responsibility to make the arrangements work and should take the lead in inviting the chief executive to their meetings and inviting attendance by other executives and non-executives, as appropriate.
-Complia Int.
-The chief executive e, members of the ex xecutive manage ement team and non-executive directors attend the public sessions of each - y meeting. - Council of governors A.5.6 The council of governors should establish a policy for engagement with the board of directors for those circumstances when they have concerns. quarterly 41. y meeting.
-6: Comply or explain Council of governors A.5.6 The council of governors should establish a policy for engagement with the board
+Com npliant.
+38. 6: Comply or explain Council of governors A.5.2 The council of governors should not be so large as to be unwieldy. ppliant: The council of esentatives, as estab members, three staff members and three stakeholder st's constitution.
+39. 6: Comply or explain Council of governors A.5.4 The roles and responsibilities of the council of governors should be set out in a written document. ) publishes guides to the duties and legal obligations of foundation overnors are included in provision 19 of the Trust's constitution.
+40. 6: Comply or explain Council of governors A.5.5 The chairperson is responsible for leadership of both the board and the council of governors but the governors also have a responsibility to make the arrangements work and should take the lead in inviting the chief executive to their meetings and inviting attendance by other executives and non-executives, as appropriate. ppliant.
+The chief exe ions of each quarter of the executive e management team and non-executive directors attend the public 41.
+6: Comply or explain Council of governors A.5.6 The council of governors should establish a policy for engagement with the board of directors for those circumstances when they have concerns.